tidyverse/tidyverse.org/content/blog/tidyr-1-3-0/index.md

 -   `nest(.by)` provides a new (and hopefully final) way to create nested datasets.

-You should also notice generally improved errors with this release: we check function arguments more aggressively and take care to always report the name of the function that you called, not some internal helper.
+You should also notice generally improved errors with this release: we check function arguments more aggressively, and take care to always report the name of the function that you called, not some internal helper.
 As usual, you can find a full set of changes in the [release notes](http://github.com/tidyverse/tidyr/releases/tag/v1.3.0).

 <div class="highlight">